danixland/slackrepo-completion/README.md

 ## Getting Started

-Just copy this file to /etc/bash_completion.d and then run
+Just copy this file (as root) to /etc/bash_completion.d and then source it (as normal user) like this:
 ```
+#> cp slackrepo.completion /etc/bash_completion.d/

-source /etc/bash_completion.d/slackrepo
+$> . /etc/bash_completion.d/slackrepo
 ```

 ### Prerequisites

-You need to have bash-completion and of course slackrepo
+You need to have [bash-completion](https://github.com/scop/bash-completion) and of course [slackrepo](http://idlemoor.github.io/slackrepo/index.html)

 ### Installing